Travel Directives and Additional Resources

 The Government of Canada has issued a number of directives and screening measures in response to the COVID-19 pandemic.

-- Canada has closed its borders to foreign nationals, with some exceptions until May 21, 2021.
+- Canada's border remains closed to foreign nationals, with some exceptions.

 - For Reporting Requirements after entry into Canada.
 For technical and registration issues, travellers can contact the Public Health Agency of Canada (PHAC).